What to expect from the world's sixth mass extinction | DW | 11.01.2022

 The most tragic losses could be those we cannot even see.

 "Think about the consequences of extinction as burning an art gallery.
-So you're not even thinking about a potential direct value at all, but you're thinking about the intangible loss of the World Heritage," said Thomas Brooks, the chief scientist with the Science and Knowledge Unit of the International Union for Conservation of Nature.
+So you're not even thinking about a potential direct value at all, but you're thinking about the intangible loss of the World Heritage," said Thomas Brooks, the chief scientist at the International Union for Conservation of Nature (IUCN).

 "Remember, any single species is a product of millions of years of evolution.
 You're looking at the loss of what makes humanity part of the planet.
 You're looking at what makes us whole," he continued.